 In This Section

-AACR Grantees Uncover Novel Roles of SIRT5 in Cutaneous and Uveal Melanoma
+A Team Effort Uncovers Novel Roles of SIRT5 in Cutaneous and Uveal Melanoma

 David B. Lombard, MD, PhD

 More than half of melanomas contain extra copies of the SIRT5 gene (which encodes sirtuin 5/SIRT5).
 Unlike other sirtuins, sirtuin 5 does not have robust deacetylase activity.
-2017 AACR-Bayer Innovation and Discovery Grant recipient David B. Lombard, MD, PhD led a research group that demonstrated that SIRT5 is required for melanoma cell growth and survival.
+2017 AACR-Bayer Innovation and Discovery Grant recipient David B. Lombard, MD, PhD led a research group that demonstrated that SIRT5 is required for melanoma cell growth and survival (1).
 SIRT5 significantly contributes to histone acetylation levels in cutaneous and uveal melanoma cells.
 Key SIRT5-dependent genes include the melanoma lineage-specific survival oncogene MITF and the c-MYC proto-oncogene.

 Dr. Lombard received an AACR-Bayer Innovation and Discovery Grant in 2017, allowing him to determine the role of SIRT5, particularly in uveal melanoma.